PUPIL PREMIUM 2020-2021

 There is a higher percentage of children at Wellesbourne Primary and Nursery School allocated Pupil Premium than the national average.

-Writing is still identified as an area of weakness for our children.
-Within this some of our children struggle to use varied and interesting vocabulary, on occasion due to lack of experience.
-We have funded a variety of activities to broaden the children’s’ experience and develop their vocabulary skills. we have also part funded the refurbishment and creation of a new learning hub and library area in what used to be the ICt suite and Library landing area, this will develop the children’s creativity and promote independent learning.
+Reading has been identified as an area for concern and this year we are focusing on our younger children.
+Analysis of assessment data has shown us that our children struggle to use varied and interesting vocabulary, on occasion due to lack of experience.
+We have funded a variety of activities to broaden the children’s’ experience and develop their vocabulary skills.

-Finally, we intend to further resource ICT and the use of the web site / Twitter.
-This will enhance learning in a current and interesting way which our children will more readily engage in.
-With a combination of all these plans we are sure we will narrow and/ or close the gaps for our pupils in these areas.
+Finally, we intend to work with appropriate agencies to offer support for parents.
+With a combination of all these plans we are sure we will diminish the difference for our pupils in these areas.

 Academic Year 2015 – 2016 Impact